-News Center > Entergy Completes Sale of James A. FitzPatrick Nuclear Power Plant to Exelon
+News Release > Entergy Completes Sale of James A. FitzPatrick Nuclear Power Plant to Exelon

 Entergy Completes Sale of James A. FitzPatrick Nuclear Power Plant to Exelon